mjkaul/Learning_AI/roadmap.md

 ## Learning AI 002: Working on AI, with AI

-IMO it's very beneficial to integrate your tools, objectives, and learning resources as much as possible.
+It's always beneficial to integrate your tools, objectives, and learning resources as much as possible.
 If you're learning knowledge graphs, build a knowledge graph about what you're learning.
-If you're learning AI, try using AI as much as possible.
-At the very least, this will help you understand where AI tools are weakest and need improvement.
-At best, you'll find as I have that AI tools can be very helpful in your learning process, if you use them productively.
+If you're learning AI, try using AI.
+Figure out its current strengths and weaknesses.
+Explore the amazing new tools popping up every day.
+At the very least, this process will help you understand where AI is weakest and needs improvement.
+At best, you'll find that many of these AI tools can be very helpful in your learning process, if you use them productively.

-A cautionary note, though: I don't think you'll learn much if you let AI do everything for you.
+A cautionary note, though: you won't learn much if you let AI do everything for you.
 Especially if you let it draft your essays.
 Essay writing is a profoundly helpful way to learn.
+But it's helpful because it's so counter-cultural: slow, difficult, even boring at times.
 Force yourself to do it and you'll learn a lot more—not just AI, but also about writing and, most importantly, about yourself.

+In this course, we'll explore the different ways to use AI to assist learning. *Objectives & assignments coming soon.*

 ## Learning AI 101: Building reliable, verifiable AI chatbots